fuzziqersoftware/resource_dasm/README.md

 ferazel_render decodes the levels from Ferazel's Wand and draws maps of them.
 Just put ferazel_render in the same folder as all the Ferazel's Wand data files and run `./ferazel_render` in that directory.

+### gamma_zee_render

+gamma_zee_render draws maps of Gamma Zee's mazes.
+Run it like `./gamma_zee_render <game-filename> <levels-filename>`.

 ### harry_render

 harry_render decodes the levels from Harry the Handsome Executive and draws maps of them.
-Just put render_harry_levels in the same folder as all the game's data files and run it from there.
+Just put harry_render in the same folder as all the game's data files and run it from there.
 You'll have to manually supply a clut file, though - run it like `./harry_render --clut-file=System_clut_9.bin` (for example).

 ### hypercard_dasm